syz2580/MiniSQL/README.md

 makefile is now available for g++ equipped platform, simply execute "make clean" "make" will generate "sql" which is executable.

-need someone to change all #define into const value?
+All #define is changed into const now.